futurice/vor/vor-arduino/README.md

 This part of the Vör project provides simple to use classes that wrap the handling of different sensors and actuators on Arduino based microcontrollers.
 This library uses some other external libraries to ease the use of [HTTP clients](https://github.com/amcewen/HttpClient), WebSocket clients (planned), [JSON messages](https://github.com/bblanchon/ArduinoJson) (planned) and [protothreads](https://github.com/ivanseidel/ArduinoThread) (or [this](http://dunkels.com/adam/pt/) or [this](http://playground.arduino.cc/Code/TimedAction), planned).

 The microcontrollers:
-- read raw sensor data, processes it and sends the processed data as a JSON formatted message to a server
+- read raw sensor data, process it and sends the processed data as a JSON formatted message to a server
 - have either (wired) Ethernet (room) or Wi-Fi (bathroom) connectivity
-- are powered mainly from the grid thus they require a stable power supply
+- are powered mainly from the grid for easy maintainability thus they require a stable power supply

 ## Microcontrollers